Ole-Orke/LessPrep/README.md

-# Lessprep
+# LessPrep

-Automated text-recognition form pictures, flashcard templates combined with an intuitive UI.
-Lessprep aims to automate some of the tedious tasks faced by teachers especially, but the tools are free for anyone to use.
+Automated text-recognition from pictures, flashcard templates combined with an intuitive UI.
+LessPrep aims to automate some of the tedious tasks faced by teachers especially, but the tools are free for anyone to use.

+## Demo
 Try out the demo [here!](https://lessprep.herokuapp.com/)

 ## Contributing